-Danger of crashing Impairment of ride behavior due to different tire tread patterns on front and rear wheels.
+Danger of crashing Poor vehicle handling due to different tire tread patterns on front and rear wheels.

-- The front and rear wheels must be fitted with tires with similar tread patterns to prevent loss of control over the vehicle.
+The front and rear wheels must be fitted with tires with similar tread patterns to prevent loss of control over the vehicle.

-Danger of accidents Uncontrollable handling characteristics due to non-approved and/or non-recommended tires/wheels.
+Danger of accidents Uncontrollable handling characteristic due to non-approved and/or non-recommended tires/wheels.